An independent review of efforts to combat systemic racism, and to promote diversity, equity and inclusion at Seattle Children’s.

-We encourage community members to suggest additional outlets for distribution.
-Suggestions can be sent to SCHAssessment@Cov.com.
+We encouraged community members to suggest additional outlets for distribution.

 Q: What is the scope of the review?
 Is it limited to the allegations of Dr. Ben Danielson and focused on racial discrimination?

-A: The Assessment Committee and Covington will evaluate (1) Dr. Danielson’s allegations and (2) Seattle Children’s systems, policies, and practices to make findings and recommendations to address any issues of racism or racial inequality, diversity, or inclusion.
+A: The Assessment Committee and Covington is evaluating (1) Dr. Danielson’s allegations and (2) Seattle Children’s systems, policies, and practices to make findings and recommendations to address any issues of racism or racial inequality, diversity, or inclusion.
 To be clear, this is not an investigation of Dr. Danielson.
 It is an evaluation of the representative nature of his allegations.

-One focus of the review will be to understand the experiences of people of color at Seattle Children’s and Odessa Brown.
-This will include an examination of diversity, equity and inclusion, prior and existing efforts to combat racism at Seattle Children’s, and any opportunities to address those areas of concern or promote health equity.
+One focus of the review is to understand the experiences of people of color at Seattle Children’s and Odessa Brown.
+This includes an examination of diversity, equity and inclusion, prior and existing efforts to combat racism at Seattle Children’s, and any opportunities to address those areas of concern or promote health equity.